qlik-oss/core-get-started/README.md

 ## Contents

-- [hello engine](hello-engine/README.md) - Folder with the basic hello engine example.
+- hello-engine - Folder with the basic hello engine example.
-- [hello visualization](hello-visualization/README.md) - Folder with the hello visualization example.
+- hello-visualization - Folder with the hello visualization example.

 ## Contributing